Richard Griffith (general): Early life and career

+Richard Griffith was born near Philadelphia, Pennsylvania on January 11, 1814 to Richard and Ann Griffith.

-Griffith was born in Philadelphia, Pennsylvania.
-After graduating from Ohio University in Athens, Ohio, he moved to Vicksburg, Mississippi, in about 1840.
-During the Mexican War, he served as an infantryman with the 1st Regiment of Mississippi Rifles, where he met and became friends with Colonel Jefferson Davis.
+After graduating from Ohio University in Athens, Ohio, Griffith moved to Vicksburg, Mississippi, in about 1840.
+During the Mexican–American War, he served as an infantryman with the 1st Regiment of Mississippi Rifles, where he met and became friends with Colonel Jefferson Davis.

-After the war, he returned to civilian life and made his living as a banker and a U.S. Marshal.
+After the Mexican-American War, he returned to civilian life and made his living as a banker and a U.S. Marshal.
 He was active in state and local politics, and was elected as the State Treasurer of Mississippi in 1847.
-He was a member of the antebellum state militia, holding the rank of brigadier general.
+He was a member of the antebellum Mississippi Militia.

-His wife was Sallie Ann Whitfield, and they had four sons, including Benjamin Griffith who was mayor of Vicksburg, MS, 1905–1909.
+His wife was Sallie Ann Whitfield, and they had four children, including Benjamin Whitfield Griffith who was mayor of Vicksburg, MS, 1905–1909.

 Civil War service

-When the Civil War began, Griffith was appointed as the colonel of the 12th Mississippi Infantry in May 1861.
+When the Civil War began, Griffith was appointed colonel of the 12th Mississippi Infantry Regiment in May 1861.
 He was promoted to brigadier general on November 2 and put in command of a brigade of four Mississippi regiments that became part of Maj.
 Gen. John B. Magruder's division in April 1862.

 He soon saw action in the Seven Days Battles near Richmond, Virginia.
 It was during this fighting that General Griffith was mortally wounded.
 On June 29, 1862, Griffith and his men were pursuing Union soldiers retreating from positions on the Nine Mile Road when they encountered elements of Maj.
 Gen. Edwin V. Sumner's II Corps near Savage's Station, who were guarding the Union forces' retreat.
 In heavy artillery fire, Griffith was wounded in his thigh by a shell fragment.

 When he was informed that he was fatally wounded, it is reported that General Griffith said, "If only I could have led my brigade through this battle, I would have died satisfied."
 Griffith was taken to Richmond, but succumbed to his wounds the same day.
 He is buried in Greenwood Cemetery in Jackson, Mississippi.